 The Address Book showed all the contacts on my target device.
 This feature was simple and allowed me to remotely view my contact list on my target cell phone.

-When it comes to reading your child’s text messages, I understand the apprehension but I came across this article on Great Schools’ website which shared that reading a child’s text messages depends on the situation.
+When it comes to reading your child’s text messages, I understand the apprehension but in fact, reading a child’s text messages depends on the situation.
 So, I advise you to take your circumstances into account before making your choice.

 With the messages feature, I was able to view all of the text messages sent and received on the target device.
 I could also see the date and time of the text, read it in full, and even block the number that sent it.

 No monitoring app is complete without location tracking, and Cocospy is no exception.